maugenst/getPaths/README.md

 Easy to use zero dependency get or find paths in objects to given key('s), value('s) or key/value combinations.
 It is meant to interact nicely with lodash to quickly access or test values in objects, but can be used standalone as well.

+Despite other projects you also can specify values to be searched for.

 ## Installation